makozi/makozi/README.md

 **Marizu-Ibewiro Makozi**  :fire:

-Data Scientist | Machine Learning Engineer
+Software Engineer |Data Scientist | Machine Learning Engineer

 Glad to see you here! :smiley:

-Marizu-Ibewiro Makozi is a Data Scientist and Machine Learning Engineer with experience working with data.
+Marizu-Ibewiro Makozi is a Software Engineer, Data Scientist and Machine Learning Engineer with experience working with data.
 He has done small and large scale projects ranging from predictive to descriptive modelling , recommender system and NLP.
 He is a certified Data Scientist and Machine Learning Engineer.
 He is proficient in building and deploying machine learning and deep learning models.
 He loves learning and solving challenges relating to data.
 Did I spike your interest?
 If yes, I look forward to connecting with you here on LinkedIn.

 The green dots on my [GitHub profile](https://github.com/makozi?tab=repositories) :octocat: represent my journey :running: .
 I love solving problems.